Toloka/docs/en/template-builder/templates/text-classification.md

   "theme": "info",
   "content": {
     "type": "view.text",
-    "content": "Look at the text and tell if is clickbait."
+    "content": "Look at the text and tell if it is clickbait."
   }
 },
 {